-The Adviser and the Fund have entered into an expense limitation and reimbursement agreement with respect to Class A, Class C, Class I, Class L and Class M shares (the "Expense Limitation Agreement") and a separate agreement with respect to Class F shares (the "Class F Expense Limitation Agreement" and together with the Expense Limitation Agreement, the "Expense Limitation Agreements").
-Pursuant to the Expense Limitation Agreement, the Adviser has contractually agreed to waive its fees and/or reimburse the Fund for expenses the Fund incurs, but only to the extent necessary to maintain the Fund's total annual operating expenses after fee waivers and/or reimbursement (exclusive of any taxes, interest, brokerage commissions, acquired fund fees and expenses, and extraordinary expenses, such as litigation or reorganization costs, but inclusive of organizational costs and offering costs) to the extent that such expenses exceed, per annum, 2.25% of Class A average daily net assets, 3.00% of Class C average daily net assets, 2.00% of Class I average daily net assets and 2.50% of Class L average daily net assets (along with the respective expense limitations for each of the Fund's other classes of shares as discussed in this Prospectus, an "Expense Limitation").
+The Adviser and the Fund have entered into an expense limitation and reimbursement agreement with respect to Class M, Class A, Class C, Class I and Class L shares (the "Expense Limitation Agreement") and a separate agreement with respect to

+Class F shares (the "Class F Expense Limitation Agreement" and together with the Expense Limitation Agreement, the "Expense Limitation Agreements").
+Pursuant to the Expense Limitation Agreement, the Adviser has contractually agreed to waive its fees and/or reimburse the Fund for expenses the Fund incurs, but only to the extent necessary to maintain the Fund's total annual operating expenses after fee waivers and/or reimbursement (exclusive of any taxes, interest, brokerage commissions, acquired fund fees and expenses, and extraordinary expenses, such as litigation or reorganization costs, but inclusive of organizational costs and offering costs) to the extent that such expenses exceed, per annum, 2.75% of Class M average daily net assets (along with the respective expense limitations for each of the Fund's other classes of shares as discussed in this Prospectus, an "Expense Limitation").
 In consideration of the Adviser's agreement to limit the Fund's expenses, the Fund has agreed to repay the Adviser in the amount of any fees waived and Fund expenses paid or absorbed, subject to the limitations that: (1) the reimbursement will be made only for fees and expenses incurred not more than three years from the date on which they were incurred; and (2) the reimbursement may not be made if it would cause the lesser of the respective Expense Limitation in place at the time of waiver or at the time of reimbursement to be exceeded.
 The Expense Limitation Agreements will remain in effect at least through April 30, 2024, unless and until the Board approves its modification or termination.
 The Expense Limitation Agreements may be terminated only by the Fund's Board on 60 days' written notice to the Adviser.
 The Expense Limitation Agreements may be renewed at the Adviser's and Board's discretion.
 See "Management of the Fund."